Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

-This article provides key highlights on Black Friday trends and online shoppers’ behaviors during this period.
+This article highlights key statistics on Black Friday trends and online shoppers’ behaviors during this period.
 We will also see Black Friday 2025 forecast insights and predictions.

 Letโs quickly get into the details.